IKoshelev/ts-mapping-types/README.md

 // this does not work...
 if (isNumber(subject.a1[0].b2)) {
-    //... because guarding on a single element of array
+    //...because guarding on a single element of array
     // does not guard us against the rest if them. const narrow: number = subject.a1[1].b2;
 }